March 25, 2025

 In the world of TCM, it’s understood that emotions are powerful forces that influence our health, both mentally and physically.
 By addressing the root causes of worry and supporting our organs through lifestyle practices, we can create a sense of balance that promotes overall well-being.
 Remember, it’s not about avoiding stress altogether—life happens!
 But by integrating some of these TCM practices into your daily routine, you can build resilience against the harmful effects of worry.

-Mend is proud to serve Los Feliz and its surrounding neighborhoods (Silverlake, Hollywood, Glendale, Burbank, Highland Park, Glassell Park, Echo Park, Eagle Rock, Koreatown, and of course the beautiful Hollywood Hills).
+I am so proud to be considered one of the top Acupuncturists in Los Angeles and serve Los Feliz and its surrounding neighborhoods (Silverlake, Hollywood, Glendale, Burbank, Highland Park, Glassell Park, Echo Park, Eagle Rock, Koreatown, and of course the beautiful Hollywood Hills) at Mend Family Acupuncture and Healthcare.

 Let Mend Family Acupuncture and Healthcare help you stay balanced and healthy and remember to take time for yourself!